Skip to Main Content

 How to get the best parent student loan rate

-A couple strategies might help you qualify for a better rate on a private loan, including:
+A couple of strategies might help you qualify for a better rate on a private loan, including:

-• Compare lenders.
-Shopping around and comparing your options from as many lenders as possible can help you find a loan with the most optimal rate for your needs.
+• Compare lenders: Shopping around and comparing your options with as many lenders as possible can help you find a loan with the most optimal rate for your needs.

 FAQ

-Can you claim a parent PLUS loan on taxes?
+Can I transfer a parent PLUS loan to my child?

 Can parent PLUS loans be forgiven?